Michael J. Padilla: National Science Teachers Association

 With Pearson, Dr. Padilla has been a lead author on these titles:

-Prentice Hall Science Explorer, has been the nation's leading middle school science program through 2011, and is still considered an exceptional fit for today's classroom.
-Lead author Michael Padilla weaves together content with hands-on science inquiry that's sure to reach every student.
-By making the program available in 16 small books or as the Life, Earth, and Physical series, teachers have found customization and curricular options to better match local standards, scope and sequence, and divergent teaching styles.
+Prentice Hall Science Explorer was a widely used middle school science program through 2011.
+The series, led by author Michael Padilla, combined science content with inquiry-based learning activities.
+The program was available either as 16 individual books or as grouped Life, Earth, and Physical Science series, allowing schools and teachers to adapt materials to local standards, curricula, and teaching approaches.

-Interactive Science is a comprehensive K-8 science program, that utilizes the practices in science instruction, featuring the Understanding by Design learning framework, the 5-E Instructional Model, and an emphasis on science, technology, engineering and mathematics (STEM), as well as 21st Century skills.[1]
-Written by an influential team of scientists and science educators, the Interactive Science program is based on research and effective pedagogy.
-This ground-breaking program:
+Interactive Science, developed by a team of scientists and science educators; is a K-8 science program that incorporates practices in science instruction, featuring the Understanding by Design learning framework, the 5-E Instructional Model, and an emphasis on science, technology, engineering and mathematics (STEM), as well as 21st Century skills.[1]
+The program includes the following features: